 We're delighted to share that we have released Version 23.2 of the Cloudize API Framework today.

 One of the things that we're most excited about in this version is the addition of support for ARM64 processors.
 ARM64 compute options, such as AWS Graviton-based machines, deliver comparable performance to similar Intel-based deployments at a much better price point (± 25% cost reduction).
-We intend to write a more detailed blog on a head-to-head performance comparison of an API running on the two architectures within the next month or two.
-That said, we see ARM64 as significant and have already migrated all of our internal workloads, including our new Cloudize Platform APIs (scheduled for release by the end of Q2), to ARM64 infrastructure.
+We see ARM64 as significant and have already migrated all of our internal workloads, including our new Cloudize Platform APIs, to ARM64 infrastructure.

 In Version 23.1, we introduced support for branch fragments within our design tooling.
 Branch fragments are incredibly powerful and allow for the definition of complex types within API contracts that can accept one of many definitions, each with its own validation rules and, most importantly, without needing to write any code.
 Version 23.2 builds on that capability by adding typed support for branch fragments within the SDK code generator.
 This is a huge step forward in simplifying the downstream integration of APIs that implement these potent but potentially complex structures.